epignatelli/the-paper-series/README.md

 # The paper series

-The paper series is a collection of implementations of reknown Deep Reinforcement Algorithms.
+The paper series is a collection of unofficial implementations of reknown Deep Reinforcement Algorithms.
+For the official implementations, please refer to the original papers to check if one exists.
 You will also find some papers from other subject areas, though still related to Machine Learning.

 <table>